KhronosGroup/UnityGLTF/README.md

 Work Items and Issues targeting a 1.0 release of the library can be found in [Road to 1.0](https://github.com/KhronosGroup/UnityGLTF/projects/1)

+## Building
+1. Open `GLTFSerialization\GLTFSerialization.sln` and compile for release.
+This will put the binaries in `UnityGLTF\Assets\UnityGLTF\Plugins`
+2. Open the Unity project located in `UnityGLTF\`
+	* If the meta file gets overridden, the binaries in `UnityGLTF\Assets\UnityGLTF\Plugins` should be configured for everything but UWP.
+The binaries in `UnityGLTF\Assets\UnityGLTF\Plugins\UWP` should be configured for UWP

 ## Examples

 1. Clone or download the repository.